Community Development

 They deliver a national literacy and reading programme, Right to Read and a national Work Matters programme for individuals and local enterprises.
 They also provide employment supports for locally-based entrepreneurs, start-ups and job seekers.
 You can access these services here.

 DRCD has statutory responsibility for the local and community development governance structures introduced on foot of the local government reform process, namely the Local Community Development Committees (LCDCs), the Public Participation Networks (PPNs) and Local Economic and Community Plans (LECPs).
-This involves supporting the operation of the Local Community Development Committees LCDCs and the development and implementation of the LECPs on an ongoing basis.
+This involves supporting the operation of the Local Community Development Committees and the development and implementation of the LECPs on an ongoing basis.

 Under the Putting People First - Action Programme for Effective Local Government and the Local Government Reform Act of 2014, LCDCs are groups established in each local authority area and draw on the expertise and experience of public and private people and organisations in each local authority area.
 The purpose of the LCDC is to develop, co-ordinate and implement a coherent and integrated approach to local and community development.
 LCDCs promote meaningful citizen and community engagement in the planning and evaluation of development programmes.
 LCDCs manage the Social Inclusion and Community Activation Programme (SICAP) S at a local level with support from Local Authorities and actions are delivered by Local Development Companies (LDCs).